unknot-js/unknot/README.md

 });

 // With Unknot as $:
-const $slideshow = $(".slideshow");
+const $slideshow = $.maybe(".slideshow");

 $slideshow.observe(complexSetup);
 ```

-With Unknot, if the element is not found, any downstream code is skipped, without needing to check for the element's existence using a conditional.
+Using `$.maybe`, if the element is not found, any downstream code is skipped, without needing to check for the element's existence using a conditional.